The All-Time Best Way to Cook Hard-Boiled Eggs

-In my opinion, eggs are one of the most versatile proteins out there—besides chicken, of course.
+Eggs are one of the most versatile proteins out there—besides chicken, of course.
 Fry them, scramble them, poach them, there truly are so many ways to cook eggs that are delicious.
-While I’m a huge fan of topping fried eggs on a stir fry, burger, or even a hearty pasta dish, I also love making a batch of hard-boiled eggs for the week ahead.
+While I'm a huge fan of topping fried eggs on a stir fry, burger, or even a hearty pasta dish, I also love making a batch of hard-boiled eggs for the week ahead.
 So after many times of cooking hard-boiled eggs at home, I have been able to find the perfect formula on how long to boil eggs for perfect ones every time!

 Once you have a few hard-boiled eggs made, you can use them for multiple recipes!
 How about a big Cobb salad for lunch?
 Or maybe chop up some eggs to make an egg salad for a sandwich or wrap?
 Better yet, just sprinkle on some Everything But the Bagel seasoning and you'll have the easiest breakfast for busy mornings!

 Whatever your eggtastic taste may be, hard-boiled eggs are great for many recipes.
 Plus, they store well!
 Hard-boiled eggs can last up to a week once cooked in the fridge, according to the U.S. Food & Drug Administration.
 Just be sure to store them in an airtight container.

 Ready to make some hard-boiled eggs?
 Here's my process for making perfect hard-boiled eggs every time.